Thought for the day: There is a well-known old saying — Those who can do and those who can’t teach.

-As the teacher of a beginner piano student, you have the most opportunity to do profound good and to make a tremendously positive difference in the lives of your students.
+As the teacher of a beginner piano student, you have the most opportunity to do profound good and to make a tremendously positive difference in your student's life.

-In my view, the time when students are beginners is the most critical period in a students’ musical development.
+In my view, the time when students are beginners is the most critical period in a their musical development.

-As a good piano teacher, you have the opportunity to teach beginners really good techniques that can truly empower them as well as shaving years off their learning time.
+As a good piano teacher, you have the opportunity to teach beginners really good techniques that can truly empower them as well as shave years off their learning time.

-By contrast, as a teacher of advanced students, you can spend much of your time undoing the bad habits taught to students when they were beginners by less than adept teachers.
+By contrast, as a teacher of advanced students, you can spend much of your time undoing the bad habits taught to them when they were beginners by less than adept teachers.

 Those who can may choose to do or to teach, but those who can’t shouldn’t do either.